Mona Lisa and The Spendthrift

 Thais Magrane left her husband Guernsey (Jack) Prescott in December 1911, but they reunited in February 1912 because (she said) he promised to reform.
 They separated again in July 1912.
 When Jack Prescott filed suit for divorce in December 1912, his suit was dismissed.

 The following year, Thais Magrane Prescott filed her own suit for divorce.
-The February 6, 1913 St. Louis Post-Dispatch noted she was currently appearing in a play in Philadelphia, wished to revert to her maiden name, and asking for custody of their son Raymond.
+The February 6, 1913 St. Louis Post-Dispatch noted she was currently appearing in a play in Philadelphia, wished to revert to her maiden name, and wanted custody of their son Raymond.

 The suit cited her grounds for the divorce from her husband Guernsey Palmer Prescott (aka Jack Prescott):